This standalone tool

-Tests web servers with up to five common secure connection methods (SSLv2, SSL3, TLS1, TLS1.1, TLS1.2) and identifies servers allowing weak connection methods like SSLv2, SSLv3 and TLS1 - NOTE: SSLv2 and SSLv3 may not be available for testing due to operating system limitations.
+Tests web servers with up to six secure connection methods (SSLv2, SSL3, TLS1, TLS1.1, TLS1.2, TLS1.3) and identifies web servers allowing weak and deprecated connection methods like SSLv2, SSLv3, TLS1, TLS1.1 - NOTE: SSLv2 and SSLv3 may not be available for testing since they have been removed from many operating systems.
 The bit level of the strongest supported method is shown.
-Note: as of Aug 2020 Windows SCHANNEL does NOT support TLS1.3, so we cannot test TLS 1.3 connections.

 End User License Agreement (EULA)